4 portions. Maximum cost: £13.55,

 Original recipe: Jamie Oliver’s Salmon fillet wrapped in prosciutto with herby lentils, spinach and yoghurt (The Return of the Naked Chef)

 No additional commentary needed here to be honest.
-The recipe is easy to follow and requires no annotations…. not one to stay quiet though, I would advise to use a good quality prosciutto as it makes a big difference to the end result.
+The recipe is easy to follow and requires no annotations….
+But as I’m not one to stay quiet, I would advise to use a good quality prosciutto as it makes a big difference to the end result.
 Pick something smoked, like Sainsbury’s taste the difference prosciutto di speck

 Alternatively, you could replace the ham with a gremolata crust – simply combine breadcrumbs, garlic, parsley and lemon zest in a food processor and press the crumb mixture onto the salmon before baking.